-Species of all living things have evolved from simple life forms that first developed 3 billion
+Species of all living things have evolved from simple life forms that first If two populations of one species become so developed years ago.

+3 billion

-Through natural selection of variants (genotypes) that give rise to phenotypes best suited to their faster.
+Through natural selection of variants (genotypes) that give rise to phenotypes best suited to their environment or environmental change e.g. stronger, faster.
 This allows for variants to pass on their genotype to the next generation.